azsry/phasmophobia_mechanics/README.md

 If a smudge stick is within 1.5m of their teleport destination, they will return to their favourite room If a smudge stick is within 6m of the ghost, it will:
 - add a random value between 20 and 30 to their activity multiplier,
-- stop the ghost from hunting for 90s (or 180s for spirits)
+- stop the ghost from hunting for 90s (or 180s for Spirits)
 - stop Yureis from wandering for 90s

 Banshees choose a new target when their current target dies, or if they leave the building.
 If no players are in the building, they will return to their favourite room.